DevelopmentalImagingMCRI/M-CRIB_atlas/readme.md

 Individual structure probability maps are based on registration of binarised labels for each structure for the 10 participants to the T2-weighted M-CRIB template.

-Label files in ITK and FreeSurfer formats list structure indices, labels, RGB and alpha values.
+Label files in ITK and FreeSurfer formats list structure indices, names, RGB and alpha values.

 Templates and hard segmentations based on rigid and affine registration are also available, purely for the purpose of further illustrating the variability in morphology in the M-CRIB sample.
 However, these will produce suboptimal labeling, so are not recommended for this purpose.
 These are available in the current repository under the branch 'linear\_atlas\_versions'.
 To access this,